MiaRodr/my-recipes/README.md

 # my-recipes
 A collection of my favorite dishes
 <br>
-First official project using only html
+First official project using only html/css
 <br>
 Learned how to add style to specific elements using correct selectors
 <br>